HGLabor/survival-tutorial/README.md

 # HGLabor Survival - Tutorial
-Learn everything about the new features in HGLaborSurvival
+Learn everything about the new features in HGLaborSurvival Before you start to read make sure that you have installed the resourcepack If not type /rp in the chat to download it

 # Moonflight
 In HGLaborSurvival you can fly to the moon.